ellipsis-ai/ellipsis-ai.github.io/developers/skills/index.md

 A title and description explain the purpose of the skill, and are displayed when users ask for help.
 Include an emoji icon to make the skill more identifiable.
 (Ideally, the emoji for each skill should be unique for each of your team's skills.)

-## Skill installation, export, deletion
+## Skill installation, cloning, merging, export, deletion

-Skills can be installed and deleted from the list of skills page.
-You can reinstall a skill to get or restore or update to the most recent published version.
+Skills can be [installed, cloned (copied), merged together, and deleted](./management.md) from the list of skills page.
+You can also reinstall a skill to get or restore or update to the most recent published version.
 From the Skill details page in the skill editor, you can also export a skill to a ZIP file, or delete the skill.

-## Exported skills
+## Exporting skills

 Exported skills preserve all of the components, code and configuration of a skill.
 (In future, you will also be able to import a previously-exported skill.)